 In addition, employees who handle designated chemical substances receive special health exams.
 Furthermore, we have created a database of hazardous chemical substances handled in the workplace, which is utilized to help prevent occupational diseases.

-We believe that promoting employees' health is indispensable to the company's prosperity and to increasing our stakeholders' satisfaction, and we will remain proactive about health management going forward.
+At Nippon Kayaku, we believe that promoting employees' health is indispensable to the company's prosperity and to increasing our stakeholders' satisfaction, and we will remain proactive about health and productivity management going forward.

 Mental Health Initiatives